Yellen to announce first $1 bln Treasury loan for multilateral Clean Technology Fund

 By Andrea Shalal

-WASHINGTON, Oct 6 (Reuters) - U.S. Treasury Secretary Janet Yellen on Thursday will announce a $950 million loan to the Clean Technology Fund (CTF), a multilateral trust fund that helps developing countries accelerate their transition from coal power to clean energy.
+WASHINGTON, Oct 6 (Reuters) - U.S. Treasury Secretary Janet Yellen announced a $950 million loan to the Clean Technology Fund (CTF), a multilateral trust that helps developing countries accelerate their transition from fossil fuels to clean energy.

 The contribution, the first of its kind from the U.S. Treasury, makes good on a U.S. pledge made at the 2021 Group of Seven summit alongside other G7 countries, Treasury said.

+"We are committed to a net zero economy by 2050," Yellen said in a speech at the Center for Global Development, calling climate change "an existential threat to our planet."

+"We must also help developing countries transition their economies away from carbon-intensive energy sources and expand access to clean energy," she said, adding that the Biden administration remained committed to boosting international climate financing to over $11 billion by 2024.

-Treasury Assistant Secretary for International Trade Alexia Latortue called the loan a "strong down payment" on President Joe Biden's pledge to spend $11 billion on climate finance, and said it reflected continued U.S. support for emerging market countries as they transitioned away from fossil fuels.
+In a statement, Treasury Assistant Secretary for International Trade Alexia Latortue called the loan a "strong down payment" on President Joe Biden's G7 pledge and said it reflected continued U.S. support for emerging market countries as they transitioned away from fossil fuels.

 The loan will be used to support U.S. climate commitments, including Just Energy Transition Partnerships (JETPs), while funding CTF projects developed by multilateral development banks in alignment with South Africa, Indonesia, India, and the Philippines as they accelerate their shift away from coal.